• Header Slideshow

 Answer

-We have both options.
-Acting classes in the Meisner technique are taught in morning, afternoon, late afternoon and evening sessions.
-Enrollment in the 6-Week Acting Conservatory and the Summer Acting Conservatory at The Acting Studio - New York will require you to attend classes daily, Monday through Friday from 9am-5pm.
+We offer both options.
+Acting classes in the Meisner technique are available in morning, afternoon, late afternoon, and evening sessions.
+Enrollment in the 6-Week Acting Conservatory and the Summer Acting Conservatory at The Acting Studio New York requires full-time attendance, Monday through Friday, from 9 AM to 5 PM.

 • Upon completion of the two-year program, will I receive a certificate?